Maybe you’re dipping your first toe into the world of blog writing, hoping to get your business seen online.

-Maybe you’ve heard that having a blog that produces fresh, relevant and regular content can give your SEO a much-needed boost.
+Maybe you’ve heard that having a blog that produces fresh, relevant, and regular content can boost your SEO.

 Or maybe you’re already writing great content that’s getting seen by… no one.

 Whatever the issue, we’ve developed a helpful guide to Blog SEO that will lend a hand on your journey.

 Do I need a blog?

 People may say blog writing was no longer relevant in 2022.
 Those people are objectively wrong.

 - 77% of internet users read blogs

 - 60% of marketers say that content marketing generates more demand and leads

 - On average, businesses with a blog produce 67% more leads every month

 - Businesses with a blog get twice the amount of email traffic than those that do